Probate & Estate Administration Attorney in Long Island

 How Does Probate Begin in New York?

 Following your death, if you have a will, your executor will initiate the legal process to wind up all your affairs and distribute your estate assets according to the provisions you have set forth.
 The executor you named in your will must submit a petition to the Surrogate’s Court, asking the court to recognize that the will is valid and for authority to administer your estate.
 This petition must include a copy of your death certificate, as well as your original will.
-The court will make a determination as to whether your will was properly executed, and if so, it will be “admitted to probate,” and the executor will be issued a document known as “Letters Testamentary.”
+The court will decide whether your will was properly executed, and if so, it will be “admitted to probate,” and the executor will be issued a document known as “Letters Testamentary.”

 If you fail to have a will prepared, the state of New York will determine who will be in charge of winding up your affairs and distributing your assets, allocating the assets according to New York State Law.
 New York State law provides for who can petition the court to be appointed the “administrator” of your estate.
-The court may approve the appointment of your loved one but may require a bond be posted.
+The court may approve the appointment of your loved one, but may require a bond be posted.
 The approved administrator will be issued “Letters of Administration.”

 Once your executor or administrator has Letters Testamentary or Letters of Administration, he or she has the legal authority to handle your estate and must follow the distribution rules mandated by law, which may not necessarily result in your assets being distributed to those you would have chosen.